eagle-io/docs/source/topics/nodes/chart/index.rst

 Copy/Paste Charts
 --------------------------
 |icon-paste| Copy/Paste operations can be performed from the Workspaces Tree to quickly duplicate one or more charts.
-Links are automatically re-assigned to corresponding Nodes relative to the Chart in the destination where they exist (within the same Workspace). ie. You can copy/paste complete Locations containing Charts without manually re-assigning all Links.
+Links are automatically re-assigned to corresponding Nodes relative to the Chart if they exist at the destination. ie. You can copy/paste complete Locations containing Charts without manually re-assigning all Links.

 Move Charts
 --------------------